yellows8/3dshax/README.md

 Running the arm9 binary requires 3ds arm9haxx which can handle loading it.
 The first u32 is the load-address for the following data, for offset+4 see 3dshax9_start.s for the rest of the structure.
 With the default PRAM settings near the start of the .bin, the arm9code uses FW1F(system-version v4.1-v4.5) settings.
 The arm9 code loader must setup the PRAM parameter fields to the correct values, when not running on FW1F.
 The code-loader can ignore the PRAM structure when running on FW1F.

 By default NAND-redir is enabled, see below for disabling it.
-Note that the nandimage base sector-num is currently hard-coded, see 3dshax9_start.s.
+When NAND-redir is enabled, the base sector-num must be specified via Makefile parameter NANDREDIR_SECTORNUM.

 The FIRM-launch code loads the plaintext FIRM from SD "/firm.bin".
 The FWVER values used by the arm9code is automatically determined by checking the first u32 in the FIRM RSA signature.

 # Makefile parameters
 "DISABLEAES=1" Disables all arm9 AES code.
 "DISABLENANDREDIR=1" Disables NAND->SD redirection.
+"NANDREDIR_SECTORNUM={sectornum}" Sector-num base for the SD nandimage, for NAND-redir when enabled.
 "DISABLE_ARM11KERNEL_DEBUG=1" Disables ARM11-kernel patches.
 "DISABLE_ARM11KERNEL_PROCSTARTHOOK=1" Disables the ARM11-kernel process-start hook, used for loading arm11code(ctrserver) etc. This isn't needed when "DISABLE_ARM11KERNEL_DEBUG=1" is used.
 "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
 This option must be used when DISABLE_ARM11KERNEL_DEBUG/DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.